opentracing/opentracing-python/testbed/README.md

 ## Tested frameworks

 Currently the examples cover `threading`, `tornado`, `gevent` and `asyncio` (which requires Python 3).
-Each example uses their respective `ScopeManager` instance from `opentracing.ext.scope_manager`, along with their related requirements and limitations.
+Each example uses their respective `ScopeManager` instance from `opentracing.ext.scope_managers`, along with their related requirements and limitations.

 ### threading, asyncio and gevent